 Introducing Word Whomp by Pogo

 Word Whomp was created by Pogo, an online gaming website that’s been around since 1998.
 Pogo has over 50 games in its library, many of which are based on classic card games and tabletop games.
-They also have a web-based version of Scrabble.
 The site is owned by Electronic Arts, the video game publishing and development company.

 Simple Word Whomp Instructions